-With hearings happening twice a year in the first week of April and October, you might want to tune in to the live stream of the hearings and watch the JSC strut its stuff.
+With hearings happening twice a year in the first week of April and October, you can tune in to the livestream of the hearings and watch the JSC strut its stuff.

 Here is a guide to who is who on the JSC panel.

 AT THE HEAD OF THE TABLE / THE SETTING OF THE PANEL

 If you were a candidate seated facing the JSC, you would find the Chief Justice seated at the head of the panel .
 The Chief Justice is the chairperson of the JSC.
 This position was filled by former Chief Justice Mogoeng Mogoeng from 8 September 2011 to 11 October 2021.
 The position is currently held by former Deputy Chief Justice Raymond Zondo, appointed as Chief Justice by President Cyril Ramaphosa, on 1 April 2022.

 You would find the politicians, the representative of the Judges President, and the President of the Supreme Court of Appeal on your left.
 You would find the President’s appointees, the lawyers, the Minister of Justice, and two revolving seats on your right.

 The Chief Justice is designated in terms of section 178(1)(a) of the Constitution.